yig/graphics101-raycasting/README.md

 You can find the pseudocode we created in class for the cylinder in `docs/raycasting_cylinder.py`.
-When you implement `rayIntersect()`, you must fill out the `Intersection& hit_out` output parameter with information about the intersection.
-Return `true` if an intersection occurs and `false` otherwise.
+When you implement `rayIntersect()`, you must return information about the intersection in an `Intersection` struct.
+Set `.valid = true` if an intersection occurs and `.valid = false` otherwise.
 Remember that the incoming ray's point `.p` and direction `.d` are in world-space.
 Convert them into object-space by multiplying them by `Shape`'s method `transformInverse()`.
 Transformation matrices are 4x4, since they make use of